What Is Normal Aging? Signs & Changes

 • Bones become thinner

 There are also shifts in vision and hearing abilities.
-This makes reading glasses and high volume common signs of normal ageing.
+This makes reading glasses and high volume common signs of normal aging.

 Cognitive and emotional shifts